rogorido/sistercities/sistercities.md

 As you can see, this can easily be done: every function can get arguments which influence how the function makes its job.
 In this case, we pass to the function `geom_point()` different arguments (`size` and `color` or `colour`) which are straightforward.
 To find out which arguments are avalaible you can visit the help page of `geom_point()` by typing `?geom_point` in R or here [online](http://ggplot2.tidyverse.org/reference/geom_point.html).
 As expected, you can manipulated things like the color, the size, the shape, etc. of the points by using the corresponding argument.

 The plot looks a bit better, but there are still a lot of things to improve.
 For instance, we want to add titles to the axes.
 Manipulating axes (and legends) is done by using the corresponding `scales` functions.
 We will see it later on.
-But since changing the titles is a very common action, ggplot has a shorter command to achieve it: [`labs()`](http://ggplot2.tidyverse.org/reference/labs.html) (*labs* stands for *label*):
+But since changing the titles is a very common action, ggplot has a shorter command to achieve it: [`labs()`](http://ggplot2.tidyverse.org/reference/labs.html) (*labs* stands for *labels*):

 ```{r}
 ggplot(data = eudata.sample,